 Remembering September 11th

-Here is an essay about how my day went on September 11th, 2001.
+Here is an essay about how my day went of September 11th.

 We were a week past the August recess, and I still hadn’t gotten into the old work routine.
 In my mind, I will still on recess time.
 Usually I wanted to stop by Starbucks on my way to work, but I was running too late.